-Exercise 2: What is the Last Digit of the Number 2^{53} [mod(10)] calculated by a simple computing program?
+Exercise 2: What is the Last Digit of the Number 253 [mod(10)] calculated by a simple computing program?

 Students are invited to study limitations on the size of the number values that can be represented through machine computations.
 Following the previous exercise, a student finds that the last digit of 2^{53} can be 2, 4, 8, or 6 only; and therefore, it is a cycle of four cases.
-The power, 53 can be represented as 53 = 413+1, and the last digit of 2^{53} is the same as the last digit of 2^1 , which is "2".
+The power, 53 can be represented as 53 = 413+1, and the last digit of 2^{53} is the same as the last digit of 2^{1} , which is "2".
 Therefore, following this theoretical algorithm, the last digit of the number 2^{53} must be 2.
-But trying the MS ExcelTM spreadsheet calculations, a student finds that any number bigger than 2^{49} has the last "calculated" digit of "0" (in particular, = 9007199254740990).
+But trying the MS ExcelTM spreadsheet calculations, a student finds that any number bigger than 2^{49} have the last "calculated" digit of "0" (in particular, 9007199254740990 for 2^{53}).

-The students are asked to recall from materials of their introductory courses in computer science [31] that data items of type integer are normally stored in memory by using two's complement notation and that this imposes a limit on the size of the values that can be represented.
-This fact must be put into consideration if a student would use "traditional" calculations of integers for implementing the encryption algorithms.
+The students are asked to recall from the materials of their introductory courses in computer science [31] that data items of type integer are normally stored in memory by using two's complement notation and that this imposes a limit on the size of the values that can be represented.
+A student should consider this fact if he/she plans to use "traditional" calculations of integers for implementing the encryption algorithms.